 Of course, the base ticket is just the starting point.
 Rarely will you ever pay just that amount, but it’s still essential for understanding overall pricing.
-Certain factors drive that price up.
+Certain factors drive the Disney ticket prices up.
 On the other hand, the more days you buy, the cheaper each day becomes.

 What Is Included in a Park Ticket?

 The base ticket grants the ticket holder admission to one park of their choosing (subject to availability) on the date selected at the time of purchase.
 There’s also a lot of fine print attached to the ticket (non-transferable, non-refundable, Disney has the right to refuse admission, and so on).

 Park admission includes access to most of the attractions inside that park, including rides, shows, parades, fireworks, character encounters, and more.
 It does not include any special ticketed events (such as Boo Bash), tours, or anything else for which Disney charges extra.

 What Factors Impact the Cost of a Walt Disney World Ticket?

 Like we said above, you’ll rarely just pay the base price for your ticket.
 Let’s look at the main factors that impact that cost.

 When You Plan to Go